 Not much of a shooter fan?
 Prefer a game that’s totally chilled but still loads of fun – and free to play online, of course?
 Card or gacha games are a good option and easy to get to grips with.
 These can be played on the PC or via a mobile app, depending on what you prefer or have access to.
 It’s evolving the way we play things such as casino games or even turn based fighting titles, providing a totally immersive, multi-layered experience.

 Gacha is advancing those ever popular pastimes, such as free online bingo and slot games, with high quality graphics and audio enhancing these classic titles.
 There’s a story to follow and the opportunity to win big, with some providing in-game transactions for loot boxes that could give you a boost with each number call.
-Bingo is definitely no longer for the older generation, it’s now an immersive gaming experience online – and you could be taking home more than a trophy by playing these free online bingo games, where there are big jackpots to be won.
+Bingo is definitely no longer for the older generation, it’s now an immersive gaming experience online – and you could be taking home more than a trophy by playing these games, where there are big jackpots to be won.

 If you prefer cards, Hearthstone is another popular online game, as you build your deck to beat other players online.
 Stunning artwork, an immersive backstory and support from World of Warcraft lore have made this free online game a popular choice for all ages.